home and

 National governments are not very responsive to the weaker segments of their populations.
 In much the same way, the international community is skewed against the weaker nations of the world.
 Explicitly stated human rights, affirmed in the law, accompanied by distinct mechanisms of implementation and of accountability, contribute to counterbalancing this bias in social systems.
 Thus, a well-developed human rights system is not an add-on luxury; it is an integral part of any social system that aspires to be truly egalitarian.
 It is essential to good governance.

-On related issues, also by George Kent, see "Blaming the Victim, Globally" (14 kb in RTF).
+On related issues, also by George Kent, see "Blaming the Victim, Globally" (214 kb in Word).

-Israel's Ministry of Foreign Affairs summarises Israeli humanitarian relief operations between 1997 and 1999 which included work in Afghanistan, Azerbaijan, Jordan, and Russia.
-The Christian Science Monitor published an article by Ilene R. Prusher on Monday 15 November 1999 on the "quiet diplomacy" consequences of Israeli search-and-rescue teams conducting emergency response operations around the world.
+• 1997-1999 Israel's Ministry of Foreign Affairs (1,084 kb in PDF) summarised Israeli humanitarian relief operations including work in Afghanistan, Azerbaijan, Jordan, and Russia.
+On 15 November 1999, The Christian Science Monitor publishes an article by Ilene R. Prusher on the "quiet diplomacy" consequences of Israeli search-and-rescue teams conducting emergency response operations around the world.

-27 March 2007.
+• 27 March 2007.
 A sewage flood inundates parts of Gaza City, killing several people.
 The Israeli army offers to help for search and rescue.
-Suggestions are made that, after Hamas won the January 2006 elections and international aid funding was reduced, this sewage project--and other projects--were neglected, leading to safety concerns which have manifested in this disaster.
+Suggestions are made that, after Hamas won the January 2006 elections in Palestine and international aid funding was reduced, this sewage project--and other development projects--were neglected, leading to disaster risk reduction concerns which manifested in this disaster.
 BBC Reports.

 Mekong River (suggested by Bastien Affeltranger)